romanstumm/agimatec-validation/trunk/readme.txt

-Check out the reference implementation and build it first: svn checkout http://anonsvn.jboss.org/repos/hibernate/beanvalidation/trunk/validation-api validation-api cd ri mvn clean install -Dmaven.test.skip=true
+Check out the reference implementation and build it first: svn checkout http://anonsvn.jboss.org/repos/hibernate/beanvalidation/trunk/validation-api validation-api cd validation-api mvn clean install

 [There is not yet a public maven repository to get the artifact of validation-api from.]